 The success of the Children’s Advocacy Centers has been evident since their beginning in 1998.
 Thousands of children have been interviewed and examined at the centers and their families have found healing, comfort, and satisfaction in the services provided to them.
 Many perpetrators have been taken off the streets as a direct result of the quality work of the multidisciplinary team – some serving multiple prison sentences and others receiving treatment.
 Child abuse education programs have also been offered by team members and they, along with the Center, have played an important role in child abuse prevention in Western North Carolina.

 The services offered at the Children’s Advocacy Centers, like the services in the foster community, are hard to measure in terms of quantifiable outcomes.
 But, to the children and families who have found themselves caught up in the nightmare of child abuse, they are safe, friendly places where the nightmare ends and the road to successful recovery begins.

-A forensic interview is a neutral, fact finding interview that is legally defensible in court.
+A forensic interview is a neutral, fact-finding interview that is legally defensible in court.
 The interviewer is a highly trained professional who interviews children to help authorities and partner agencies determine if they have been physically/sexually abused.
-In addition to yeilding information on whether abuse has occurred, this approach produces evidence that will stand up in court if the investigation leads to criminal prosecution.
+In addition to yielding information on whether abuse has occurred, this approach produces evidence that will stand up in court if the investigation leads to criminal prosecution.
 Forensic interviews are legally sound because they ensure the interviewer's objectivity, employ non-leading techniques and emphasize accurate documentation of the interview via video recording.

 Forensic Medical Examination